GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 ### Registration of clients fail

 Ensure dynamic client registration is enabled: in your Gluu Server admin UI ("oxTrust"), navigate to `Configuration` > `JSON Configuration` > `oxAuth configuration`, find the `dynamicRegistrationEnabled` property, and confirm it is set to `true`.
+Do the same for property `returnClientSecretOnRead`.

-Note Dynamic client registration can be turned off after Casa client registration succeds.
+Note both properties can be turned off after Casa client registration succeds.

 ## Miscellanenous

+### How to remove the consent form shown upon first login?

+By default, Gluu server will present users a consent form for release of personal data to the application (Casa).
+If you want to skip this prompt, edit the OIDC Casa client this way using oxTrust: Go to `OpenID Connect` > `Clients`, then select the gluu_casa* entry and check the `Pre-Authorization` field, finally, save changes by pressing on `Update`.

 ### Troubleshooting interception scripts